-- b) Applications for betting shops will not be permitted: - i) in district centres, other than West Norwood, where this would lead to an over concentration defined as being more than three betting shops or more than 1 in 10 consecutive premises; or - ii) in local centres where this would lead to an over concentration defined as being more than one betting shop per centre; or - iii) where it would lead to an increased perception or likelihood of reduced vitality and commercial viability in the area; or - iv) where, because of its nature and its location, it is likely to give rise to anti-social behaviour and disturbance to local residents and users of the town centre and a risk to the level of crime. - c) Applications for payday loan shops will not be permitted: - in local and district centres where this would lead to an overconcentration of such uses, defined as being more than one per centre; or - ii) it would lead to an increased perception or likelihood of reduced vitality and commercial viability in the area.
+- A. Applications for betting shops will not be permitted: - i. in district centres, other than West Norwood, where this would lead to an over concentration defined as being more than three betting shops or more than 1 in 10 consecutive premises; or - ii. in local centres where this would lead to an over concentration defined as being more than one betting shop per centre; or - iii. where it would lead to an increased perception or likelihood of reduced vitality and commercial viability in the area; or

-The approach to A2 uses, betting shops and payday loan shops in Waterloo, Brixton, Streatham and West Norwood/Tulse Hill is set out in their respective Places and Neighbourhoods policies.
+- where, because of its nature and its location, it is likely to give rise to anti-social behaviour and disturbance to local residents and users of the town centre and a risk to the level of crime. - B. Applications for payday loan shops will not be permitted: - in local and district centres where this would lead to an overconcentration of such uses, defined as being more than one per centre; or - it would lead to an increased perception or likelihood of reduced vitality and commercial viability in the area. - C. The approach to betting shops and payday loan shops in Waterloo, Brixton, Streatham and West Norwood/Tulse Hill is set out in their respective Places and Neighbourhoods policies.

-- 6.76.
-Whilst A2 uses are an appropriate use in town centres, significant numbers of betting shops, pawn-brokers and money shops within the A2 use class can dominate some centres.
-Too many betting shops, payday loan shops, pawnbrokers or money shops in one area can lead to a negative impact on the vitality and viability of a town centre, discourage other investors and affect the quality of life of those living nearby.
+- 6.74 Too many betting shops and payday loan shops in one area can lead to a negative impact on the vitality and viability of a town centre, discourage other investors and affect the quality of life of those living nearby.
 This can result in the perception that a centre's retail offer is weak and that the centre is in decline.
-Betting shops and payday loan shops are sui generis uses.
-Pawnbrokers and money shops are A2 uses. - 6.77.
-Proposals for betting shops, in particular, are unlikely to receive favourable consideration if located near a predominantly residential area.
+Betting shops and payday loan shops are sui generis uses. - 6.75 Proposals for betting shops, in particular, are unlikely to receive favourable consideration if located near a predominantly residential area.
 In such locations noise, litter, general disturbance and the generation of additional traffic, both vehicular and pedestrian, would be likely to give rise to conditions which would have an adverse effect on amenity and cause inconvenience to neighbours.
-Over-concentrations of betting shops and payday loan shops can also have both direct and indirect impacts on health and wellbeing. - 6.78.
-When assessing whether a betting shop is likely to give rise to anti-social behaviour, disturbance to local residents and town centre users and risk to the level of crime, consideration will be given to whether the proposed betting shop is within walking distance of a public house.
-This equates to 400 metres measured on the basis of the shortest walking distance curtilage to curtilage. - 6.79.
-The calculation of the proportion of units in A2, payday loan shop or betting shop use should be made on the basis of original ground floor units within the whole of the town centre.
+Over-concentrations of betting shops and payday loan shops can also have both direct and indirect impacts on health and wellbeing. - 6.76 When assessing whether a betting shop is likely to give rise to anti-social behaviour, disturbance to local residents and town centre users and risk to the level of crime, consideration will be given to whether the proposed betting shop is within walking distance of a public house.
+This equates to 400 metres measured on the basis of the shortest walking distance curtilage to curtilage. - 6.77 The calculation of the proportion of units in payday loan shop or betting shop use should be made on the basis of original ground floor units within the whole of the town centre.
 This calculation should also take account of unimplemented planning permissions for change of use.

-Policy ED11 Local centres and dispersed local shops
+Policy ED11: Local centres and dispersed local shops